Atlas Apex M Benchtop MicroXRF Spectrometer

 • Hyperspectral microscopic imaging

-• where every pixel is a complete spectra
+• where every pixel is a complete spectrum

 Periodic Table of the Elements